Have you just written your first book?

 They ask that you send the first three chapters of your book, a synopsis of your manuscript, a dated cover letter that includes your contact information, and a SASE via mail.
 They do not require that you send a query letter first, as they are more than happy to read all submissions.
 For more details on their submission guidelines, click here.

 If you’re a first-time romance author, Avon Romance is an excellent choice in publishing company.
 Whether you’ve written a contemporary romance, historical, erotica, inspirational romance, paranormal, romantic suspense, or a western, Avon Romance is on the lookout!
 They’ve published books like “Beautiful Sinner” by New York Times bestselling author Sophie Jordan, “Shades of Wicked” by Jeaniene Frost, and “Duchess by Design” by Maya Rodale.
-While they’re currently not accepting submissions for the remainder of 2018, they will be opening up soon come January 2019 and encourage you to come check back later.
-You can use their online submissions form, found here, once they’ve indicated that they are once again open to submissions.
+While Impulse is currently closed for submissions, you can keep checking this page for details about their open reading periods.

 Turner Publishing Company is an independent and award-winning company that produces both fiction and non-fiction.
 They’ve published books like “It’s A Bun Life’ by Nick McGinn Jr. and Katja Russell, “Another Kingdom” by Andrew Klavan, and “The Jane Austen Diet: Austen’s Secrets to Food, Health, and Incandescent Happiness” by Bryan Kozlowski.